manicinc/magiclogger/README.md

   - Storage is cheap, some extra kb in many web apps makes little difference (if you don't care about an image being 1.1 vs 1.0 mb this likely applies)
   - Some logs sent in production will require human review consistently
   - When you analyze logs at a high-level you want to have a visually appealing experience

-Those most interested in using this might be small teams without enterprise logging, managing many services where a dashboard that shows aggregated streams beautifully will probably be rewarding.

 ## Table of Contents